derbyjs/derby/index.md

 ]);
 model.set('cutoff', 3);

 // Sort the players by score and return the top X players.
-The function
+The
-// will automatically update the value of '_leaders' as players are added
+// function will automatically update the value of '_leaders' as
-// and removed, their scores change, and the cutoff changes. model.fn('_leaders', 'players', 'cutoff', function(players, cutoff) {
+// players are added and removed, their scores change, and the
+// cutoff value changes.
+model.fn('_leaders', 'players', 'cutoff', function(players, cutoff) {
-  // Note that the input array is copied with splice before sorting it.
+  // Note that the input array is copied with splice before sorting
-  // The function should not modify the values of its inputs. return players.splice().sort(function(a, b) {
+  // it.
+The function should not modify the values of its inputs. return players.splice().sort(function(a, b) {
     return a.score - b.score;
   }).splice(0, cutoff - 1);